catalogicsoftware/cloudcasa-charm/CONTRIBUTING.md

 ## Intended use case

-Now a days organizations are using kubernates clusters extensivly.
+Now a days organizations are using kubernetes clusters extensively.
 Cloudcasa provides backup and restore functionality for managed and on-premise kubernetes cluster.
 Cloudcasa-charm provides the same functionality for charmed kubernetes cluster.